basement game room outfitted with pool table and couch

 1. Getting Started on a Basement Game Room Transformation

-Before you start getting into the actual design of your new game (or gaming) room, you'll need to take stock of where you are.
-If you're starting with an unfinished basement, your prep work may be more complicated, but even a partially finished basement will probably need a little bit of work.
-Here's a quick and dirty blueprint for tackling basement prep.
+Before you start getting into the actual design of your new game room, you’ll need to take stock of where you are.
+If you’re starting with an unfinished basement, your prep work may be more complicated, but even a partially finished basement will probably need a little bit of work.
+Here’s a high-level blueprint for tackling basement prep.

 Declutter

 Chances are that your basement has accumulated a lot of “stuff.”
-Sort and organize your belongings, and then make a plan to reclaim the space it's been taking up.
+Sort and organize your belongings, and then make a plan to reclaim the space they’ve been taking up.
 Do your bicycles really have to live in your basement?
-Is it the best place for your camping equipment in the off-season?
+Is it the best place for your camping equipment or seasonal furniture in the off-season?
 Are you ever going to use that bedroom set you inherited when your parents downsized?
-Consider moving seasonal items to a self-storage unit where you can store them safely in controlled conditions.
+Consider moving any items taking up space in your basement to a self-storage unit where you can store them safely in climate-controlled conditions.
 If there are items that you no longer use, check out our guide to selling on Craigslist or Facebook for tips.

 Address Comfort Issues